OntarioTech-CS-program/lab05-solution/api/README.md

 1. contain the data from the file (e.g., `students.json`)
 2. contain the headers:
    1. have the corresponding `Content-Type` header to the file you're serving
-   2. have CORS enabled `"Access-Control-Allow-Origin"`, you will have to set the proper origin (e.g., `http://localhost:8448/`)
+   2. have CORS enabled `"Access-Control-Allow-Origin"`, you will have to set the proper origin (e.g., `http://localhost:8448/` - the address of your client-side server)
 3. have the status code `200`

 >In lab 3 you were never actually returning a `String` to the website, if you check the developer tools of your browser